8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] need to add legend for docs, Service Work Order, Bill Of Sale, so as to know which when they create the docs
 - [ ] finance.salesStatus to show the customer where the bike is currently if its on order, at the shop, in service etc need to set this up in the unit file

-- [ ] -------- CLIENT FACING WEBSITE --------
-- [ ] service scheduler

-- [ ] -------- INVENTORY --------
-- [ ] refunded deposit button to remove it from unit file and put it back up for sale
-- [ ] setting to sold, use seearch command search to search for unit file

 - [ ] -------- DEV --------